 - Replacing items like toiletries and cleaning products with zero waste alternatives

-I’ll be documenting this on my instagram so please follow me to see how I am getting on and if you have any further tips please let me know in the comments below.
+I’ll be documenting this in my YouTube and Newsletter so please follow me to see how I am getting on and if you have any further tips please let me know in the comments below.

 The idea of going fully zero waste is scary and feels impossible when you see how much plastic is being produced and I wonder if any of you have started to think about ways you can reduce your own plastic use at home or when travelling?